-After the second iceberg warning the ship changed course, which landed up being a big mistake as it took it right into a collision course with the iceberg.
+After the second iceberg warning the ship changed course, which ended up being a big mistake as it took it right into a collision course with the iceberg.

 The fatal iceberg was 15 miles (24 kilometers) away.
 There was no wind and the waters were calm.
 This actually made it more difficult to spot icebergs as you couldn’t see water breaking up against it.

 By 2.20am the Titanic slipped beneath the freezing water which could kill people quickly.

-By 4.10am Carpathia arrived and the captain Arthur Rostron said: “Except for the [life] boats beside the ship and the icebergs, the sea was strangely empty…”
+By 4.10am the Carpathia arrived and the captain Arthur Rostron said: “Except for the [life] boats beside the ship and the icebergs, the sea was strangely empty…”

-By 8.30am Californian arrived after realising the disaster and by 8.50am Carpathia sailed for New York with 705 survivors and many dead.
+By 8.30am the Californian arrived after realising the disaster and by 8.50am the Carpathia sailed for New York with 705 survivors and many dead.